 Thanks very much for the research you conducted.
-It has been most useful.
+It has been most helpful.

-Could you please draft a letter to Larry from Larry's Landscapes Pty Ltd to advise whether they have followed the proper guidelines to collect the debt in compliance with Victorian guidelines.
+Could you please draft a letter to Larry from Larry's Landscapes Pty Ltd to advise whether they have followed the proper guidelines to collect the debt in compliance with Victorian guidelines?

-Please include in your letter the steps they can take moving forward to collect the outstanding debt.
+Please include the steps they can take to collect the outstanding debt in your letter.